• Applying for a New License (Teen Drivers) in Texas

 How much practice, you ask?
 Great question.

-With your learner’s permit in hand, you must log 20 hours of driver training with a licensed driver over 21 years of age.
-Also, 10 hours must be at night.
+With your learner's permit in hand, you must log 30 hours of driver training with a licensed driver over 21 years old.
+Also, 10 hours of those hours must be at night.
+More importantly, you need to be prepared to pass your driving test.

-Once you have held your learner’s permit for six months, and you’ve completed your 20 hours of behind-the-wheel training, it’s time to make a trip to the DPS and take your road test.
+Once you have held your learner's permit for 6 months, and you've completed your 30 hours of behind-the-wheel training and have reached 16 years old, it's time to make a trip to the DPS and take your driving test.
 Successfully pass this test and Phase Two, with your intermediate license, begins.

 Restricted Driving with an Intermediate License